Heading into the city for the long weekend? Plan your journey ahead of time to avoid delays.

 120 Collins Street, Melbourne

 Con Christopoulos is transforming a Collins Street courtyard into a little slice of Italy.
 The restaurateur is behind iconic Melbourne hotspots Siglo, Kirk's Wine Bar and Kafeneion.
 So you can expect the food and vibes to be equally exceptional.
-Opening in December, Roma will be a sophisticated yet laid-back trattoria, inspired by its namesake city.
+Roma will be a sophisticated yet laid-back trattoria, inspired by its namesake city.
 Next door you'll find Sergio's, a bar and record store.
 There'll also be a casual kiosk with gelato and toasties to follow.

 Côte Basque